KeyBrownlee/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Create a Domain Controller virtual machine and a Windows 10 virtual machine.
+- Create a Domain Controller virtual machine and a Windows 10 virtual machine
-- Insall Active Directory on the Domain Controller VM, and create a new forest.
+- Insall Active Directory on the Domain Controller VM, and create a new forest
-- Create New Organizational Units called "Employees" and "Admins", set up remote desktop use or non-adminstrative user.
+- Create New Organizational Units called "Employees" and "Admins", set up remote desktop use or non-adminstrative user
+- Join Client-1 Virtual Machine to Domain Controller Virtual Machine by updating the DNS settings to reflect that of Domain Controller in Client-1
-- In Powershell as an administrator run a script that generates multiple new users and login to remote desktop with one of the newly created users.
+- In Powershell as an administrator run a script that generates multiple new users and login to remote desktop with one of the newly created users

 <h2>Deployment and Configuration Steps</h2>